iamstace/DublinBikes/README.md

 ![img_3.png](images/img_3.png)
 <br>
 3. Clone the repository
-Creating a clone of the repository will simply create a copy of the repository from your Gitub account to your local drive.
-To do this open GitHub desktop and make sure you are logged in.
-Navigate to File > Clone a repository.
-From here you should see your repositorys available on your GitHub account.
-Select the one you wish to clone and make sure you have a usuable file path in to work with the data.
-It should look something like the below.
+ Creating a clone of the repository will create a copy of the repository from your GitHub account to your local drive (as shown below).
+   1. Open GitHub desktop and make sure you are logged in to your account.
+   2. Navigate to File > Clone a repository.
+   3. You will see all repositories associated with your GitHub Account.
+Select the one you wish to clone.
+   4. Choose a suitable file path on your local machine where you would like to store the cloned repository.
+This will be your working directory.

 ![img_7.png](images/img_7.png)
 <br>